theorangepotato/programming-languages-2019/induction.md

 On the other hand, the parser will also be able to establish that `1**` is not a valid expression.
 This can be understood as the parser establishing that there is no proof that `1**` is an element of the language inducutively defined by `exp ::= 1 | exp + exp | exp * exp`.

+To summarise, the programming language defined by a context free grammar is the smallest set of programs closed under the rules of the grammar.

 ### Transitive Closure